 Will the results of the study be available to the public?

 Yes.
-An electronic version of the final report will be available to download for free at www.nap.edu upon completion of the study (autumn 2014).
+An electronic version of the final report will be available to download for free at www.nap.edu upon completion of the study (early 2015).
 In addition, information provided to the committee during the study process is available through the National Academy of Sciences’ Public Access Records Office.
 No parts of the final report will be classified.

 Where can I get more information?